-OUR STORY & PHILOSOPHY
+MY STORY & PHILOSOPHY

-Lisa, originally from Austria, has always had a passion and interest in holistic health studies, nutrition and sports.
-Her background as a dancer and athlete has a big influence on the way she is creating recipes and preparing food for herself and clients.
-Lisa has been a professional chef for 9 years and was living / working in New York, Melbourne, Bali, Austria, London, Cornwall, Berlin and France.
-Her passion and belief in plant-based food soon became the focus of her creations and so she opened her first restaurant - the Lab Kitchen, in collaboration with the Adidas Runbase in Berlin.
+Lisa, originally from Austria, has always had a passion and interest in holistic health studies, cooking, nutrition and movement.
+Her background as a dancer has a big influence on the way she is creating recipes and preparing food for herself and clients.
+Lisa has been a professional chef for over 10 years and was living / working in New York, Melbourne, Bali, Vienna, London, Cornwall, Berlin and France.
+Her passion and belief in (non dogmatic) plant-based food soon became the focus of her creations and so she opened her first restaurant - the Lab Kitchen, in collaboration with the Adidas Runbase in Berlin.
 In 2017 she put the focus on international travels again in order to share her knowledge and skills wherever needed and required.
-She is collaborating with different lifestyle and sports brands like Nike, Reebok, Zalando, Roxy, Adidas etc. as a chef and nutritionist for yoga, surf, movement and holistic health related events.
-Lisa is now based in the South West of France, the center of surf & “active lifestyle” culture which fits perfectly in her philosophy and way of life.
+She is working and collaborating with different lifestyle and sports brands like Nike, Reebok, Zalando, Roxy, Adidas etc. but also works with passion as a private chef for yoga, surf, movement and women focused events and retreats.
+Since launching her Matcha & Female Balance Product line in 2020, her focus got back to curating ceremonies and experiences for body, mind and soul.